"A collaboration between some of the top biomedical researchers in the UK may be making progress towards finding a cure for HIV.

 Impairment of Fertility

 No adverse effects were reported in fertility and reproductive performance study conducted in rats.
-Because of limited bioavailability of saquinavir in animals, the maximal plasma exposures achieved in rats were approximately 26% of those obtained in humans at the recommended clinical dose boosted with ritonavir.
+Because of limited bioavailability of saquinavir in animals, the maximal plasma exposures achieved in rats were approximately 26% of those obtained in humans at the recommended clinical dose combined with ritonavir.

 Use In Specific Populations